elitaone/RIMS-seq/RIMSseq_methylation_prediction/README.txt

 (5) Based on the error rate in 0-standard and 100-standard, predict the methylation level in target region using PredictMethylation.py in the context-dependent manner.

-^ Run run_RIMSseq.py for methylation prediction using the following command:
+^ Execute the following command for methylation prediction:

 If starting with bam file with removal of PCR duplicates, performing steps (1)-(5)
 $python run_RIMSseq.py --input name.dedup_reads.bam --removeOverlap \